ellenle3/felix-zernike-server/README.md

     python felix_zernikes.py

-You can configure the number of Zernike modes and slope sampling points in config.py
+You can configure the number of Zernike modes and slope sampling points in config.py.
+Slopes are measured with respect to calibration spots.

 FELIX data server and client written by Charles Lockhart.
 Conversion of FELIX spot positions to Zernike coefficients written by Ellen Lee.